DaruMeik/PersonalBlog/about.md

 ---
-layout: post
+layout: page
-title: About me
+title: pages.about

+namespace: about
-permalink: /about/
+permalink: /about-me/
+permalink_vi: /about-me/
 ---

-A little bit info about me:
-- Something
-- Something else
-- Something else
+{% tf about.md %}